The Effectiveness of Anti-Aging Products Lies in the Main Ingredients

 Scapa Healthcare has an in-depth understanding of custom topical skincare formulations and can support our customers' anti-aging product development needs from concept to commercialization.
 To learn more about how Scapa Healthcare can help you create the ultimate anti-aging formulations, contact us directly at firstname.lastname@example.org.

-- Everyday Health, “10 Ingredients That Can Help Fight Signs of Premature Skin Aging,” Jessica Migala, medically reviewed by Ross Radusky, MD, September 24, 2021
+2.“The 7 Best Anti-Aging Ingredients, According to Dermatologists,” Holly Rhue, medically reviewed by Lucy Chen, MD, Byrdie, October 18, 202 “10 Ingredients That Can Help Fight Signs of Premature Skin Aging,” Jessica Migala, medically reviewed by Ross Radusky, MD, Everyday Health, September 24, 2021

-- Insider, “The best anti-aging ingredients for skincare, according to dermatologists,” Ashley Laderer, medically reviewed by Debra Jaliman, MD, September 24, 2021
+3. “The best anti-aging ingredients for skincare, according to dermatologists,” Ashley Laderer, medically reviewed by Debra Jaliman, MD, Insider, September 24, 2021

-- International Journal of Molecular Sciences, “Anti-Wrinkle Benefits of Peptides Complex Stimulating Skin Basement Membrane Proteins Expression,” Jeong S, Yoon S, Kim S, et al. December 20, 2019;21(1):73
+6. “Anti-Wrinkle Benefits of Peptides Complex Stimulating Skin Basement Membrane Proteins Expression,” Jeong S, Yoon S, Kim S, et al. International Journal of Molecular Sciences, December 20, 2019;21(1):73

-- Facial Plastic Surgery Clinics of North America, “Relevant Topical Skin Care Products for Prevention and Treatment of Aging Skin,” Sarmela Sunder MD, August 2019, Volume 27, Issue 3, 413-418
+7. “Relevant Topical Skin Care Products for Prevention and Treatment of Aging Skin,” Sarmela Sunder MD, Facial Plastic Surgery Clinics of North America, August 2019, Volume 27, Issue 3, 413-418